There are six important things we can believe to help us develop our divine potential and complete our unique missions.

 Elder Featherstone gives examples of the various ways that righteous role models like President Kimball give their devotion to the Lord, to the last drop.

 The Discovery, Titanic, BYU—all began with a dream.
-We must nail our colors to the mast to see the safety and success of our ship through.
+We must nail our colors to the mast to ensure the safety and success of our ship.

 When money becomes our god, we are poor.
 One of life’s great lessons is to teach us that what we do with what we have is more important than what we have.

 As we seek to walk in the footsteps of Jesus, we need to understand Him better.
-Ivan J. Barrett offers insights into the life and character of Jesus Christ.
+Ivan J. Barrett offers insights into the character of Christ.

 There are many "necessities of living" here in mortality: thoughts, ideas, words, character traits, and acts to aid us in becoming who we need to be.

 God gave us the freedom to choose but not the freedom to choose our consequences.
-To become our best, we must choose the right and change ourselves.
+To become our best selves, we must choose the right.

 Calling ourselves Latter-day Saints should fill us with responsibility to act like a saint.
 God expects us to be noble representatives of His cause.